-The All-in-One WP Migration plugin uses FTP extension to communicate with your server and store your backups.
-If there is an error communicating with the server and the files that are stored in your account, you might get one of these errors
+The All-in-One WP Migration plugin communicates with your server and stores backups using the FTP extension.
+You may receive one of these errors if there is an error communicating with the server and the files stored in your account.

 What can you do about it?